-As seen today, the church is largely of Fifteenth Century building and rebuilding, with walls of flint and with pebble rubble with some ironstone.
+As seen today, the church is largely of 15th century building and rebuilding, with walls of flint and with pebble rubble with some ironstone.
 Dressings are of limestone and *clunch and the roof is tiled.

-The nave was rebuilt, possibly early in the Fifteenth Century, the chancel late in the same century, and the bell-turret and porch contemporaneously.
-Entrance is through the south porch, a Fifteenth Century timber-framed construction which has had to be much restored.
+The nave was rebuilt, possibly early in the 15th century, the chancel, late in the same century, and the bell-turret and porch contemporaneously.
+Entrance is through the south porch, a 15th century timber-framed construction which has had to be much restored.
 The outer archway is two-centred, and the pretty side openings have a window of six open lights with *trefoiled *traceried heads.
 The mullions and internal framing are moulded.

-The Nave boasts an early Fifteenth Century, though partly restored, window in its' north wall.
+The Nave boasts an early 15th century, though partly restored, window in its north wall.
 It has three clinquefoiled lights, with tracery, in a four-centred head.
-The glass in the middle light is probably foreign, roughly of the same date but inserted in the Nineteenth Century.
+The glass in the middle light is probably foreign, roughly of the same date but inserted in the 19th century.
 In it can be seen figures of two saints, the symbol of St. John the Evangelist, and various made up fragments.
-There is also a tomb recess in this wall, with a hollow chamfered and segmental pointed arch, attributed to the Fifteenth Century.
+There is also a tomb recess in this wall, with a hollow chamfered and segmental pointed arch, attributed to the 15th century.

-St Mary & St Christopher three bells, until 1887 the treble and middle bells were by Miles Graye, the younger, about 1656.
-The middle bell now remains, and the other two were replaced by two from J Warner & Sons in Queen Victoria's Diamond Jubilee Year
+St Mary and St Christopher's three bells - until 1887 the treble and middle bells were by Miles Graye, the younger, about 1656.
+The middle bell now remains and the other two were replaced by two from J Warner & Sons in Queen Victoria's Diamond Jubilee Year.

 Since 1977 the church has been rewired and the interior decorated.